 10) It means you still get to travel!

 This is my ultimate reason!
 When my husband and I decided to start a family, we knew our life would change; almost everything would be different.
 But we also knew we didn’t want to put our life on hold while the kids were young and never do anything.
 We have always loved to travel, and we couldn’t imagine not really going anywhere just because we had kids.
+We’ve been to Hawaii, Iceland, England, New York City and so many more with our kids, and we’ve loved taking them with us.
 The simple fact is that we want to travel, so the kids are coming with us!
 I must say, we haven’t regretted it yet!

 Why do you think travel with kids is a great idea?
 Leave a comment and let me know!